maxmiller413/challenge-fullstack/README.md

 **Code Generators**
 Make use of the many generators for code, try `ember help generate` for more details

+## How to submit your code

+You can fork our repo and create your own branch and send us a link to it.
+Please make sure visibility is set to public so we can access that link.
+You can also submit a zip files with the code challenge.

 ## Learn more

 Learn more about Phoenix/Elixir: